bleuf1sh/git-byLines/README.md

 ######## BACKLOG ##########
 - Add dedicated manual activation
-- Quick option for most recently used tags (specific to the machine)
+- Quick option for most recently used byLines (specific to the machine)

 </br></br></br></br>
 ```